katydid/testsuite/Readme.md

 ## Benchmarks

-Relapse benchmarks are located in the `./relapse/benches` folder.
+The validator benchmarks are located in the `./validator/benches` folder.

 This folder is not checked in, because of its size.
 Instead this folder can be generated, by running `make regenerate`.
 This will require `go` to be installed and this folder to checked out to `$GOPATH/src/github.com/katydid/testsuite`.

 Benchmarks are grouped by codec: pbnum (no others are provided yet)